arklual/arklual/README.md

 I started programming when I was very young.
 For me, it is not just a job, it is the meaning of my life I have excellent knowledge of languages like Python and Javascript.
 I can automate your business by creating virtual employees, bots.
 I can build telegram bots, parsers, websites and more.
-My stack is react.js, django, aiogram3, telethon, pyrogram, flutter, etc.
+My stack is java, spring, django, react.js, etc.

 ## 🔗 Links
 [![resume](https://avatars.mds.yandex.net/i?id=7fb9148e69f842debf6dff91c9879565acae05da-4471989-images-thumbs&n=1) CV](CV.pdf)